If it be your will…

 If it be your will

 I went to a safe distance.
 I read my book of Jack London “When gods laugh” and I watched the sea dance upon the morning shore.
 I notice the woman hadn’t moved.
 Little girl wanted ice cream and lunch.
 I heard the woman told her.
 We must wait.
 I’m thinking honey.
-I went to her.
-I told her.
+I went to her and I told her.
 I was a lonely soldier and need some company.
 I would appreciate some company and I know where there is a place with a 100 choices of ice cream.
-Little girl feet were dancing with hope and poor woman looking fearful told me .
+Little girl feet were dancing with hope and poor woman looking fearful told me.
 I can’t.
 I give her my biggest Michigan smile and I told her.
 Young lady.
 It is okay to accept help.
 We are in a public place and you and daughter will be safe.
-My name is Johnnie.
+My name is Johnnie, a Fort Ord soldier.
 We will cross the street and I will buy you a sandwich and a soup.
-Pretty woman looked at the sea and turned to me, told me.
+The pretty woman looked at the sea and turned to me, told me.
 “Okay.”

 We sat on the patio.
 The Pier was in view.
-Monterey was perfect.
-On the bay and the weather perfect.
+Monterey was perfect this day.
+The bay was calm and the weather perfect.
 The woman make-up had ran down her face and she requested to clean her face.
 Her and child left for the bathroom and he was left with his thoughts.
 They returned and she raised out her hand and told him.
-“My name is Angela and my daughter name Shelly.
+“My name is Angela and my daughter name is Shelly.
 It is good to meet you.
 You are being very kind.”
 I told her.
 It was my pleasure to help.
 All of us need some help.”

 I asked her where was she from?
 She told him.
 “I’m from Ohio.
 I left home hoping for chance and opportunity.
 California isn’t easy.
 No jobs here and money is running out.
 I have $500 and no place to go and I don’t know anyone.”
 I told her.
 Maybe I can help.
 I do a lot of poetry readings.
 My friend Jerry is looking for someone to work.
 He own the Monterey Bookstore.
 If he doesn’t work out.
 I know someone who owned a few businesses in Pacific Grove.”